Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

-To gain an intuition for this, note that it is essential to the argument from the previous subsection that different agents have different signal precisions.
-Recall the complete graph case we examined in our outline of the argument.
-From the perspective of an agent $(i,t+1)$, the fact that type A and type B neighbors place different weights on the social signal $r_{t}$ allows $i$ to prevent the social signal used by her neighbors from confounding her estimate of $\theta_{t}$.
-We now show that without diversity in signal quality, information aggregation may be much worse.
+Having established conditions for good aggregation under signal diversity, we now explore what happens without signal diversity.
+Our general message is that aggregation is worse.

-We first study a class of networks with certain symmetries and show that for this class there is a unique equilibrium, and at this equilibrium good aggregation is not achieved.
-We then present a corollary of this result showing that improving some agents' signals can hurt learning, which distinguishes this regime not only in terms of its outcomes but also in its comparative statics.
+To gain an intuition for this, note that it is essential to the argument described in the previous subsection that different agents have different signal precisions.
+Recall the complete network case.
+From the perspective of an agent $(i,t+1)$, the fact that type $A$ and type $B$ neighbors place different weights on the social signal $r_{t}$ keeps their behavior from being collinear, and allows $(i,t)$ to separate $\theta_{t}$ from a confound.
+In that example, if type $A$ and $B$ agents had the same signal types, they would use the same weights, and our agent trying to learn from them would face a collinearity problem.

-Finally, we outside that class of networks, there exists a similar equilibrium without good aggregation on random graphs.
-This shows that some variation in network positions need not give individuals enough power to identify the state, as they can under signal diversity.
+We begin by studying graphs having a symmetric structure and show that learning outcomes are necessarily bounded very far from good aggregation.
+We then turn to arbitrary large graphs and prove a lower bound on aggregation error that implies the homogeneous-signals regime has, quite generally, worse outcomes for some agents than those achieved by everyone in our good-aggregation result.